Virginia v. Black: Majority

 However, the Court found the statute constitutional with regards to the language limiting cross burning with the intent to intimidate as a valid conduct restriction as the regulation was: within the constitutional power of the government, where the conduct regulation furthers an important government interest and such government interest is unrelated to the suppression of speech, and the incidental burden (secondary effect) on speech is no greater than necessary.
 By structuring the language of the statute to restrict conduct only with the intent to intimidate, the Virginia legislature satisfied all three prongs of the O'Brien test (see United States v.
 O'Brien, 391 U.S. 367 (1968)).
 The limitation of the conduct was within the constitutional power of the government based on the First Amendment exception known as the "true threats" doctrine.
 The conduct restriction furthered an important government interest that was unrelated to the suppression of speech, because, "cross burning done with the intent to intimidate has a long and pernicious history as a signal of impending violence."
 Virginia v.
 Black, 538 U.S. 343, 123 S. Ct.
 1536, 1539, 155 L. Ed.
 2d 535 (2003).
 Finally, the secondary effect on speech was no greater than necessary as it restricted the conduct only when accompanied by the intent to intimidate.

-It is important to distinguish the Virginia statute from a similar statute which was held facially unconstitutional for overbreadth in R.A.V. v.
+It is important to distinguish the Virginia statute from a similar statute which was held facially unconstitutional in R.A.V. v.
 City of St. Paul, Minn., 505 U.S. 377, 112 S. Ct.
 2538, 120 L. Ed.
-2d 305 (1992).
+2d 305 (1992), because it prohibited otherwise permitted speech solely on the basis of the subjects the speech addresses.

-Dissents and Concurrences
+Dissents and concurrences

 Justice Clarence Thomas argued that cross-burning itself should be a First Amendment exception, as others have argued regarding flag-burning (see Chief Justice William Rehnquist’s dissenting opinion in Texas v.
 Johnson), due to the historical association of cross-burning with terrorism. "[T]his statute," Thomas wrote, "prohibits only conduct, not expression.
 And, just as one cannot burn down someone's house to make a political point and then seek refuge in the First Amendment, those who hate cannot terrorize and intimidate to make their point."

-Justice David Souter argued that cross-burning, even with the proven intent to intimidate, should not be a crime under the R.A.V. v.
-City of St. Paul precedent because of "the statute’s content-based distinction."
+Justice David Souter authored an opinion that was joined by Justice Ruth Bader Ginsburg and Justice Anthony Kennedy that argued that cross-burning, even with the proven intent to intimidate, should not be a crime under the R.A.V. v.
+City of St. Paul precedent because of the statute’s content-based distinction.